Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-2/_index.md

 ![](toaster-search-results.png)

-### The url
+### The URL

 The first thing to notice is that the URL changed.

 - The protocol is the same
 - the domain is the same
-- everything after the `.com` is totally new
+- everything after the `.com` is new

-The thing to know here is that you can have extra information in a url.
-So when the client (your browser) sends a request to the server it will include the entire url in the request.
+The thing to know here is that you can have extra information in a URL.
+So when the client (your browser) sends a request to the server it will include the entire URL in the request.

-If you look closely at the url you'll see it says `qsearch=toaster` right at the end.
+If you look closely at the URL you'll see it says `qsearch=toaster` right at the end.
 That's how the server will know that you are searching for a toaster.

 Let's say you want to search for something more specific such as a `smeg 4-slice toaster`.
-If you fill that into the search bar then click search then the URL will show your new search terms.
+If you fill that into the search bar and then click search then the URL will show your new search terms.

 ## Infinite possibilities!